Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 The crane operator is in charge of the loading and unloading of boats.
 The pipe rack area is also in the crane operator’s charge, as are the roustabout crews.
 The crane operator reports directly to the tool pusher.

-Subsea engineer Responsibility In Drilling Rig Personnel
+Subsea Engineer Responsibility In Drilling Rig Personnel

 The subsea engineer is responsible for maintaining the subsea blowout prevention system.
-His responsibility also includes the wellhead connection, the BOP stack, BOP control system, the marine riser system, and the motion compensation equipment.
+His responsibility also includes the wellhead connection, the BOP stack, the BOP control system, the marine riser system, and the motion compensation equipment.

 Specialty crewmen.

-Some skills are needed on the rig full time.
+Some skills are needed on the rig full-time.
 These specialty skills include the motorman, rig mechanic, rig welder, and rig electrician.

 Barge engineer